 Westminster, Maryland 21157-5155

 - 2014: $2,134,339 Plaintiff presented to Carroll Hospital Center for the repair of a paraesophageal hernia.
 Following the surgery, the hernia recurred, requiring a revision 12 days later.
 At that time, defendant surgeon used a synthetic mesh to close the hole.
 Plaintiff shortly returned again, and was diagnosed with an esophageal leak.
 More than nine corrective surgeries later, Plaintiff continued to have problems, including having to be fed through a feeding tube at one point.
 Plaintiff and her husband filed suit against defendant doctor and defendant doctor’s practice alleging the surgeon was negligent in the use of the mesh used to repair the hole in her diaphragm around her esophagus.
 She further alleged that she was not properly advised of the surgical measures being taken and the associated risks.
 Defendant claimed that the protocols and procedures followed were within the accepted standards of medical practice.
 (Note: we have placed this under Carroll County.
 That is a little misleading.
 This case was tried in Baltimore City.
 How does that happen?
-There was so connection between the plaintiff or the defendants that made venue in Baltimore appropriate.
+There was some connection between the plaintiff or the defendants that made venue in Baltimore appropriate.
 Again, Westminster is not an awful place for a personal injury case.
 But Baltimore is clearly a better jurisdiction for victims and the plaintiffs' lawyer in this case smartly filed the case in Baltimore.)

 - 2012: Truck Accident Settlement of $170,000.
 Plaintiff is traveling on Route 97.
 The stop light was out due to inclement weather.
-Both the Plaintiff and a 18 wheel truck go through the intersection and the truck broadsides the Plaintiff's car.
+Both the Plaintiff and an 18 wheel truck go through the intersection, and the truck broadsides the Plaintiff's car.
 Plaintiff suffers a fractured femur and fractured knee.
 Both healed well.
 Defendant claims both parties were equally responsible under Maryland law.
 The case settled out-of-court.
 Miller & Zois handled this case.

 - 2009: Car Crash Verdict for $5,000.
 Plaintiff is driving and comes to a stop at a T-intersection.
 The Defendant driver, insured by State Farm, is traveling down the road perpendicular to the Plaintiff and then turns left in front of another driver which results in a collision with the Plaintiff.
 Plaintiff alleges to have sustained soft-tissue injuries to her thoracic and lumbar spine.
-Defendant admits liability for the crash, but argues Plaintiff's preexisting degenerative spinal condition played a part in Plaintiff's treatment.
+Defendant admits liability for the crash but argues Plaintiff's preexisting degenerative spinal condition played a part in Plaintiff's treatment.
 A jury awards the Plaintiff $5,000 for her injuries.

 - 2009: Car Crash Verdict for $50,000.
 Plaintiff is traveling as a passenger in a pickup truck and claims to have suffered a low back injury and facial scar as a result of a rear-end collision with the Defendant driver.
 Plaintiff claims the pain from his low back injury will prevent him from returning to his job as a heavy equipment operator and that the injury will require future surgery.
 Defendant driver, insured by State Farm, admits liability but argues Plaintiff's complaints of pain are due to his job, as there was a significant gap in between the crash and the date when Plaintiff sought treatment.
 A jury awards the Plaintiff $50,000.

 Take these verdicts with more than a few doses of salt.
 You cannot predict the value of one case by looking at another case.
-No two set of facts are exactly the same, even if they appear to be in the summary.
+No two set of facts are the same, even if they appear to be in the summary.

 That said, you get an idea of how Carroll County juries view personal injury victims.
 If they are badly hurt, they will pay them what the case is worth.
 But these juries have little tolerance for soft tissue injury cases where they do not believe the victim was seriously hurt.